What is Synergy Valuation?

 Types of Synergies

-Synergy can be categorized in two forms: operating synergy and financial synergy.
+Synergy can be categorized into two forms: operating synergy and financial synergy.

 1. Operating synergy